 Those flavours can be interesting later, but they’re less forgiving while learning.

-If flavour terms feel confusing, this guide explains what they actually mean: Coffee Tasting Notes Explained for Beginners
+If flavour terms feel confusing, this guide explains what they actually mean: Coffee Tasting Notes Explained for Beginners.
+Grind size also affects how these flavours come through — this simple guide explains how it works: Why Grind Size Matters.

 Best Coffee Bean Origins for Beginners